sarvesh-tiku/sarvesh-tiku/README.md

 i enjoy working close to the system, whether that’s debugging bottlenecks, optimizing data flow, or designing components that can scale cleanly

-outside of that, i’m usually building systems-oriented projects or exploring low-level performance and diverse distributed design systems! i'm always down to collaborate, reach me at sarveshtiku@gmail.com to work on something together!
+outside of that, i’m usually building systems-oriented projects or exploring low-level performance and distributed design systems! i'm always down to collaborate, reach me at sarveshtiku@gmail.com to work on something together!